OpenRTB protocol

 Creative attributes (battr, attr)

-AdCOM List: Creative Attributes, values 1 through 18 plus vendor-specific 500+.
+AdCOM List: Creative Attributes, values 1 through 23 plus vendor-specific 500+.
 Used as battr (blocked attributes) on banner, video, audio, and native request objects, and as attr (declared attributes) on the response Bid.
-The most commonly seen values:
+The commonly seen values, plus everything added in AdCOM 1.0-202607:

 ValueNameMeaning